storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap SQLitePlugin - Android version
+# Cordova/PhoneGap sqlite plugin - Android version

 Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible.